Prof. Dr. Sebastian Pfotenhauer

 Program Coordinator, M.A.
 RESET

-Sebastian Pfotenhauer is the Co-Director of the Munich Center for Technology in Society (MCTS) and Carl von Linde Associate Professor for Innovation Research at Technical University of Munich.
-An MCTS and innovation policy scholar, he heads the Innovation, Society and Public Policy group co-located at MCTS and the TUM School of Management.
-Sebastian’s research interests include regional innovation cultures and strategies, the governance of emerging technologies, co-creation and responsible innovation practices, sustainable mobility transformations, and the critical political economy of innovation.
+Sebastian Pfotenhauer is the Department Head of the Department of Science, Technology and Society (STS) and Carl von Linde Professor for Innovation Research at Technical University of Munich (TUM).
+As an STS and innovation scholar, he is one of the leading voices in Germany on the relationship between technology and societal change, the inequalities and political economies of innovation, regional innovation cultures, the governance of emerging technologies, and responsible innovation practices.

-Sebastian is the coordinator of the Munich Cluster for the Future of Mobility in Metropolitan Regions (M Cube), a EUR 50 Million flagship initiative on sustainable mobility innovation, and serves as the coordinator of the EU-Horizon2020 project SCALINGS (“Scaling up co-creation: Avenues and Limits for Integrating Society in Science and Innovation”) – a EUR 4 Million European investigating use of new collaborative innovation formats such as living labs and pre-commercial procurement in robotics, autonomous driving, and urban energy systems.
-He has also been the PI on several DFG funded, e.g. on Regional Innovation Cultures, Europe-making through research and innovation, and Technoscientific Constitutionalism.
+Sebastian is an expert on building large national and international research consortia with innovative public engagement components.
+He currently serves as the coordinator of the Munich Cluster for the Future of Mobility in Metropolitan Regions (MCube), a EUR 50 Million flagship initiative on sustainable mobility innovation funded by the German Ministry of Education and Research.
+Among other things, MCube has pioneered an integrative multi-stakeholder with more than 50 organizations, including with a major presence at the IAA 2023 Citizen Lab, to drive just mobility transitions.
+From 2018-2022, he also coordinated of the EU-Horizon2020 project SCALINGS (Scaling up co-creation: Avenues and Limits for Integrating Society in Science and Innovation) – a EUR 4 Million European project investigating use of new public engagement formats such as living labs and pre-commercial procurement in robotics, autonomous driving, and urban energy systems.
+He has been the PI on several DFG funded projects, e.g. on Regional Innovation Cultures, Europe-making through research and innovation, and Technoscientific Constitutionalism.
+At present, he serves the director of the TUM Master’s Program Responsibility in Science, Engineering and Technology (RESET) funded by the Elite Network Bavaria (ENB) and as Head of the Advisory Board for the Technology in Dialog section of the Association of German Engineers (VDI), and spearheads TUM’s efforts for a Cluster of Excellence on Transformative Technologies and Societal Change (TransforM).

-Before joining TU Munich, he was a research scientist and lecturer with the MIT Technology & Policy Program as well as a fellow at the Harvard Program on Science, Technology and Society.
-He has served as consultant on innovation policy to various regional and national governments, as well as for the Organization for Economic Co-operation and Development in Paris, France.
-His work has appeared, among other outlets, in Social Studies of Science, Research Policy, Nature, and Issues in Science and Technology.
-He holds an S.M. in Technology Policy from MIT, a PhD in Physics from the University of Jena, Germany, and has received post-doctoral training in MCTS and public policy at Harvard and MIT.
-In his spare time, Sebastian enjoys playing the violin, spending time in Mexico, and reading (for fun).
+Before joining TUM, Sebastian was a research scientist and lecturer at the MIT Technology & Policy Program as well as a fellow at the Harvard Program on Science, Technology and Society.
+He regularly serves as consultant on innovation and technology governance to regional and national governments as well as international organizations such as the Organisation for Economic Co-operation and Development (OECD).
+His work has appeared, among other outlets, in Social Studies of Science, Research Policy, Nature, Nature Biotechnology, Science Technology & Human Values, Science and Public Policy, and Issues in Science and Technology.
+He holds an S.M. in Technology Policy from MIT, a PhD in Physics from the University of Jena, Germany, and has received post-doctoral training in STS and public policy at Harvard and MIT.
+In his spare time, Sebastian co-runs the queer-feminist bookstore glitch in Munich and enjoys playing the violin, especially with the Stüba Philharmonie.

 • Innovation Cultures: Co-production of technoscientific and social/political order in the innovation society